Cloud Identity Playbook

 - What are the government-wide best practices and lessons learned to use an Identity as a Service product?

-This Playbook answers the questions with two distinct sections.
+This playbook answers the questions with two distinct sections.
 The executive-style Cloud Identity 101 explains the main differences between an on-premises Identity Provider and an IDaaS.
-In this Playbook, on-premises is defined as an agency operating identity services on agency-owned and maintained infrastructure, typically a legacy approach.
+In this playbook, on-premises is defined as an agency operating identity services on agency-owned and maintained infrastructure, typically a legacy approach.
 The advantage of IDaaS is that it centralizes and consolidates multiple identity capabilities and delivers them on a platform that offers the same cloud benefits like reliability, scalability, and security.
 Migrating to IDaaS allows an agency to provide identity services rather than operate and maintain the infrastructure.

 The Cloud Identity journey answers the second question.
 It is written for ICAM program managers but can benefit anyone planning Cloud Identity projects or initiatives.
 There are four Cloud Identity journey steps:

-- Gain leadership support through collaborating on a migration path.
+- Gain leadership support through collaboration on a migration path.
 Create user stories that encourage Cloud Identity services to improve user experience and business processes.
 Capture these in a business case.
 Align your business case with your agency’s zero trust architecture initiative.

 - Identify your success factors and document a plan that addresses policy and strategy.

 - Understand unique Cloud Identity architecture considerations across identity management, credential management, access management, governance, and federation.